m3cinc/RepData_PeerAssessment1/PA1_template.md

 ```
 Next, we'll convert the format of the interval series so it can be used for time series ggplot, which requires a POSIX format.
 The strategy consists in taking as reference date the 1st date we observed in the data set, df$date[1], and then cast the interval number into a 4 digit character, padded with leading zeros, using the sprintf() function.
 This allows for unambiguous conversion of a full date in strptime(), once the hour and minues are properly recognized, that is in %H%M format.
 The last step is to convert the time in POSIXlt format and only display time of day as %H:%M. This is accomplished in as series of magrittr pipes.
 We'll summarize the hourly dataframe statistics in the dh vector.
 Note that this chunk contains 2 specific magrittr syntax:

 - Both sprintf() and paste() functions require a parameter passed at a position which is not the 1st parameter, and thus use the dot(.) placeholder.
-Please refer to p9 of the magrittr vignette for further details at [link]http://cran.r-project.org/web/packages/magrittr/magrittr.pdf.
+Please refer to p9 of the [magrittr Vignette](http://cran.r-project.org/web/packages/magrittr/magrittr.pdf) for further details.
 - The use_series is also a series aliases provided by magrittr and is equivalent to the '$' function, which is easier to read when composing chains using the %>% operator.
-A number of these aliases are currently defined in p3 of the magrittr vignette at [link]http://cran.r-project.org/web/packages/magrittr/magrittr.pdf.
+A number of these aliases are currently defined in p3 of the [magrittr Vignette](http://cran.r-project.org/web/packages/magrittr/magrittr.pdf).

 ```r
 hourly$time <- hourly %>%